Vezio/MazeEscape/README.md

 GET - Return a specific cell

+DELETE - Removes an entire cell from the game

 POST - Add an item to the game and to a specific cell

 	Request Body Example: